-Low Battery Alarm Off Low Battery Alarm Off 13.5 Settings: Off, 8.5V to 13.5V; Default = Off
+Low Battery A Alarm Off Low Battery Alarm Low Battery Alarm Off 13.5 Settings: Off, 8.5V - 13.5V; Default = Off Settings: Off, 8.5V - 13.5V; Defa

 Low Battery Alarm sounds when the input battery voltage is equal to or less than the menu setting.
 The battery alarm will only sound for the battery that is connected to the Fishfinder.
 The Low Battery Alarm should be set to warn you when the battery voltage drops below the safety margin that you have determined.